Dorkus: Plot

 The death briefly traumatized Chanel #5/Libby Putney (Abigail Breslin).
 Choosing not to dwell on the man's murder, Chanel decides to apologize to as many people as possible, the first of whom will be Melanie Dorkus (Brianne Howey), the former KKT president that got her skin burned by the tan spray in Pilot.
 While at her house, Chanel #5 part ways to go on a date.
 However, rather than going there to apologize, Chanel is actually there to murder Melanie, as she suspects her of being the remaining killer, due to Hester's previous report.
 During this time, Hester starts to rob Chanel's closet.
 On the other hand, to know who the killer is, Grace and Zayday decide to break into Munsch's house so they can use her computer to access the personal files of the Chanels, using Grace's father, Wes (Oliver Hudson), to distract Munsch, by having sex with her.
 Unexpectedly, Wes falls for Cathy.
 Grace and Zayday find out that one of the Chanels' files has obviously false information such as listing "Sweet Valley High" as her former high school.
 With this knowledge in mind they rush to Melanie's house and narrowly prevent Chanel from killing her when Grace reveals Hester is the killer.
 Grace, Zayday, Chanel and Chanel #3 return to the sorority house, where they find Chanel #5 who claims that she has been stood up on a date.
-They discover a conscious Hester lying on the ground with a red stilleto in her eye, pointing towards Chanel #5 and accusing her of being the Red Devil.
+They discover a conscious Hester lying on the ground with a red stiletto in her eye, pointing towards Chanel #5 and accusing her of being the Red Devil.